Jinyeop3110/Jinyeop3110.github.io/_projects/5_project.md

     This image can also have a caption.
 It's like magic.
 </div>

-Therefore, our goal is to develop a foundation model(MethylGPT) specifically for human methylation data(DNAm), paving the way for future research.
-We curated about 300,000 DNAm data from public, deduplicate and curated them into 154,063 human DNAm.
-DNA methylation data have varying numbers of CpG entries depending on the array platform (Il-lumina 27k, Illumina 450k, and EPIC).
-To address these differences and ensure biological rele-vance, we focused on 49,156 CpG sites.
-So In total, 7.6 billion training tokens are used for pretraining.
+Therefore, our goal is to develop a foundational model, MethylGPT, specifically for human DNA methylation (DNAm) data, paving the way for future research.
+We curated approximately 300,000 DNAm samples from public sources, deduplicated them, and consolidated them into 154,063 unique human DNAm datasets.
+DNA methylation data vary in the number of CpG entries depending on the array platform used (e.g., Illumina 27k, Illumina 450k, and EPIC).
+To address these differences and ensure biological relevance, we focused on 49,156 CpG sites.
+In total, **7.6 billion training tokens** were used for pretraining.

 Our model architecture and training is specialized for DNAm data.
-First, training loss : pretraining process includes the Masked Language modeling(MLM)-style approach and Autoregressive Generative -style approach.
-Both optimize the correct prediction of methylation value close to the original value under the information is blocked.
-Second,
+First, we use the element-wise sum of the CpG value embedding and the CpG ID embedding.
+This allows information to be selectively masked without compromising the integrity of the sequence structure.
+Second, the training loss during the pretraining process includes both a Masked Language Modeling (MLM)-style approach and an Autoregressive Generative approach.
+Both approaches aim to optimize the prediction of methylation values to closely match the original values, even when some information is masked.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">